ITPNYU/BigScreens/Big-Screens-2013-Syllabus.md

 Projects should be !!DONE!! at this point!.
 As this is your last opportunity to work on the wall.

 # The Show!
 Friday Dec 6
+The show will run twice through with speakers in between.
+Doors open at 6PM.
+1st set usually starts 6:30PM.

 ### Class 14: Wrap-up at ITP, Friday Dec 13 12:30-3PM